onaralili/blog/content/projects/hipmytrip.md

 ---
 title: "HipMyTrip! - an artistic travel map for your trip"
 description: "My partner and I collaborated on this project.
 I did the website, payment integration with Braintree as well as the backend for payment processing with Node.js and Restify.
-A little bit about the project, have you ever traveled somewhere with a someone special and wanted to give that special person a memorable gif as a reminder of your trip?
+A little bit about the project, have you ever traveled somewhere with a someone special and wanted to give that special person a memorable gift as a reminder of your trip?
 Using the website you can order a beautiful, artistic, handmade map of your trip.
 Check the website to see what I meant.
 It really looks pretty on the wall 🗺✨. "
 tags: ["map", "travel-map"]
 weight: 1
 draft: false